nelsonjchen/c3-faux-touch-keyboard/README.md

 ## Development

 See the Makefile and try to get `make flash` going.
-You'll need sdcc, Python with pyusb, and build tools
+You'll need sdcc, Python with pyusb, and build tools.

 ## Inspirations and References